GitzJoey/TKBARUPHP/readme.md

 $ git clone https://github.com/gitzjoey/tkbaruphp.git
 ```

 Rename the .env.example to .env and change setting accordingly.
+Make sure the database schema also already created in your database.
 ```
 Windows -> $ copy .env.example .env